 3. Posts are Organized Using Categories and Tags, While Pages are Hierarchical and Organized as Child and Parent Pages

 Posts (Categories and Tags): Blog posts are organized using categories and tags, creating a systematic way to navigate content.
-For instance, a food blog a post about dessert recipes might be categorized under “Desserts” and tagged with “Chocolate.”
+For instance, a food blog post about dessert recipes might be categorized under “Desserts” and tagged with “Chocolate.”

 Pages (Hierarchical Organization): Pages follow a hierarchical structure.
 You can have parent pages and child pages, creating a logical order.
 An example might be a ‘Services’ page (parent) with ‘Web Design’ and ‘Content Writing’ as child pages underneath.